-Asbestos insulation workers appear to have the highest rate of asbestos related disease.
+Asbestos insulation workers appear to have the highest incidence rate of asbestos-related disease.
 One study reports that almost six percent of asbestos workers fall victim to mesothelioma or experience respiratory symptoms.
 Asbestos insulation workers are over 300 times more likely to be diagnosed with mesothelioma than those with no exposure history.

 How does exposure to asbestos cause mesothelioma?